Spin Me Round: Plot

-Amber is a dissatisfied manager at Tuscan Grove, an Italian chain restaurant in Bakersfield, California.
+Amber Ruffman is a dissatisfied manager at Tuscan Grove, an Italian chain restaurant in Bakersfield, California.
 After being recommended by her boss, Amber receives an all-expenses-paid trip to Italy to participate in Tuscan Grove's management program, and meet the CEO, Nick Martucci.
 Her friend Emily predicts that Amber will find love.
-Once in Italy, program supervisor Craig takes all the participant's passports.
+Once in Italy, program supervisor Craig takes all the participants' passports.
 Despite the rustic images shown online, they stay in a company-owned motel, and are told they cannot leave the property without permission.
 The group begins classes with head chef Liz Bence, which are interrupted by the arrival of Nick and his assistant Kat.
 Nick reacts strangely upon meeting Amber, saying she resembles his late sister.

 Kat pulls Amber out of the lesson and invites her to a bar in Lucca, but the plan is overheard by Deb, who tells the other managers, turning the outing into an evening at the "bar" on the Tuscan Grove campus.
 The following morning, Kat wakes Amber up early and drives her to a yacht, where Nick is waiting.
 The two have an intimate conversation and kiss.
 Nick then invites Amber to a party, but tells her not to tell the rest of the group.
 The next day, Kat takes Amber to the party in Rigoli, where she shares a dance with the host Ricky's son and as a result is accosted by his lover.
 Kat takes her from away from the party and to a club and diner.
 The two kiss, but Amber stops them; Kat tells Amber that Nick is selfish, and that Amber is not the only woman that he has done this with.
 Amber awakens the next morning alone in the van.
 Later that day, she sees Kat driving off with Susie.